pouyan-devops/pouyan-devops/README.md

 ---

-### My Projects 📂

-On this GitHub profile, you'll find a collection of my practice and showcase projects that demonstrate my practical skills in various DevOps and development areas.
-These projects include:

-* [Project Title 1]: Brief project description (e.g., Implementing CI/CD for a simple application with Docker and GitLab CI)
-* [Project Title 2]: Brief project description (e.g., Automating Linux tasks with Bash and Python)
-* [Project Title 3]: Brief project description (e.g., Configuring and managing a web server with Nginx/Apache)
-* ...
-(Add your other projects here)

----

 ### Learning & Future Plans 📚

 I am continuously looking to expand my knowledge and skills.
 My future learning roadmap includes: